rackerlabs/design-system/_component_design/breadcrumbs.md

 ## When to use

-Use breadcrumbs when you want to improve web application way-finding and navigation on sites that organize content hierarchically.
+Use breadcrumbs when you want to improve web application wayfinding and navigation on sites that organize content hierarchically.
 For example, breadcrumbs help users better identify where they are.
 This is particularly true of sites that use top navigation.

-Do not use breadcrumbs:
+Do not use breadcrumbs in the following cases:

 - On single-level web applications that have no logical hierarchy or grouping.
 - In dual panel layouts.
 You can use breadcrumbs if the current page has a hierarchy above it.